-By agreeing these ToR the Auditor confirms that he/she meets at least one of the following conditions:
+By agreeing to these ToR, the Practitioner confirms meeting at least one of the following conditions:

-- The Auditor and/or the firm are a member of a national accounting or auditing body or institution which in turn is member of the International Federation of Accountants (IFAC). - The Auditor and/or the firm are a member of a national accounting or auditing body or institution.
-Although this organisation is not member of the IFAC, the Auditor commits him/herself to undertake this engagement in accordance with the IFAC standards and ethics set out in these ToR. - The Auditor and/or the firm is registered as a statutory auditor in the public register of a public oversight body in an EU member state in accordance with the principles of public oversight set out in Directive 2006/43/EC of the European Parliament and of the Council (this applies to auditors and audit firms based in an Member State38). - The Auditor and/or the firm is registered as a statutory auditor in the public register of a public oversight body in a third country and this register is subject to principles of public oversight as set out in the legislation of the country concerned (this applies to auditors and audit firms based in a third country).
+- The Practitioner is a member of a national accounting or auditing body or institution which in turn is a member of the International Federation of Accountants (IFAC). - The Practitioner is a member of a national accounting or auditing body or institution.
+Although this organisation is not member of the IFAC, the Practitioner commits to undertake this engagement in accordance with the IFAC standards and ethics set out in these ToR. - The Practitioner is registered as a statutory auditor in the public register of a public oversight body in an EU member state in accordance with the principles of public oversight set out in Directive 2006/43/EC of the European Parliament and of the Council (this applies to auditors and audit firms based in an EU member state)39. - The Practitioner is registered as a statutory auditor in the public register of a public oversight body in a third country and this register is subject to principles of public oversight as set out in the legislation of the country concerned (this applies to auditors and audit firms based in a third country).